-What has Trump said ahead of possible US-Iran talks and what could it mean?
+What has Trump said before possible US-Iran talks and what could it mean?

 Trump says Israel ‘prohibited’ from bombing Lebanon

 Another issue that has threatened to disrupt the ceasefire talks was Israel’s ongoing bombing campaign in Lebanon.
-Iran and mediators in Pakistan had maintained Lebanon was part of the initial ceasefire, but the US and Israel denied that was part of the agreement.
+Iran and mediators in Pakistan had maintained that Lebanon was included in the initial ceasefire, but the US and Israel denied that it was part of the agreement.

 But on Thursday, a breakthrough was announced: Israel had agreed to a 10-day pause in its invasion and bombardment of Lebanon.